Take advantage of bulk discounts of up to 20%. No code needed!

 • Proteins: meat, fish, eggs, cheese.

-• Nuts & seeds: almonds, walnuts, chia seed, linseed.
+• Nuts & seeds: almonds, walnuts, chia seeds, flax seeds.

 To avoid: